ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](sparse_source.gif)](sparse_source.gif) ![=&gt;](../img_www/right.gif) [![\[IM Output\]](sparse_blur_simple.png)](sparse_blur_simple.png)

-The problem with this is that the original colors not preserved, and you also have the problem of exact what '*sigma*' value should be used.
+The problem with this is that the original colors not preserved, and you also have the problem of exactly what '*sigma*' value should be used.

 Also it does not take into account just now 'near' each color is, as such two colored pixels close together (less than the '*sigma*' value) will swamp each other, and become blurred together.

-A better method is to generate multiple layers of blurred images with progressivally smaller '*sigma*' values, and the original unblurred image on top.
+A better method is to generate multiple layers of blurred images with progressivelly smaller '*sigma*' values, and the original unblurred image on top.

 ~~~
 for sigma in  64 32 16 8 4 2 1 0;  do